MilanoBicocca-pix/BeamspotTools/README.md

   source set_environment.[c]sh   # this adds the base BeamspotTools directory to your PYTHONPATH variable
 ```

-## Istallation of python package 'uncertainties'
+## Installation of python package 'uncertainties'

 This is used in BeamSpot class to correctly propagate the uncertainties when computing the proper beam spot width from projections and tilts.